w3f/w3f-education/docs/Rust/section6/traits.md

 ## What's happening here?

-In this example, we define a common trait `DigitalBank`, which allows a strut to define and access three methods: `transfer`, `is_legit`, and `drain_funds`.
+In this example, we define a common trait `DigitalBank`, which allows a struct to define and access three methods: `transfer`, `is_legit`, and `drain_funds`.
 When a struct implements this trait, it must specify the functionality for each method.
 A function, `verify_entity`, also introduces a **trait bound** `T: DigitalBank`.
 This bound ensures that only types that have correctly implemented `DigitalBank` are to be valid arguments.